 How has the University of St. Francis prepared you for your career?

 USF prepared me for a career in nursing in so many ways.
 Of course the nursing program was wonderful – the course work and clinical time was priceless.
 I would love to recognize Annette Mattea as a professor that really inspired me.
 She taught the critical care portion, and I will never forget my clinical time spent in the ICU and ED at St. Joe’s Joliet with her on the units providing us with guidance and feedback.
 She is someone that to this day, while she was tough, I know helped me forge my professional path.
 Another way that USF prepared me for nursing though is through the volunteer opportunities.
 Before the nursing school moved locations, the Guardian Angel Home was a place I would go and volunteer my time helping to care the children of mothers seeking refuge there after suffering domestic violence.
 My heart has always gone out to those that are injured, especially in a violent way.
 Thus, landing me where I am today, in emergency and trauma nursing.

 How have you stayed engaged with USF as an alumna?

-What is your advice to USF students and alumni hoping to step into a principal role?
+What is your advice to USF students studying nursing?